SEODEMON/Using-a-Mod_Rewrite-Controller-With-or-Without-htaccess/README.md

 # Using A Mod_Rewrite Controller With or Without htaccess

-## This is an example of using a controller for mod_rewrite and other functions like minify HTML,CSS, and sending headers etc...
+### This is an example of using a controller for mod_rewrite and other functions like minify HTML, CSS, and sending headers etc...

 ### There are a couple of methods that can be used to do this however, according to my research, preg_match() is the fastest method to do this with PHP.